jeffbrl/gbsc-builder/README.md

 ## Acknowledgments

 Credits to rama for sharing the [gbs-control firmware](https://github.com/ramapcsx2/gbs-control).
+I am not associated with rama or the gbs-control project.